BryanJacobs02/CBB-Predictions/README.md

 ## Project Overview

 LockBot uses a Graph Attention Network (GAT) to predict final scores for any NCAA Division I men's basketball matchup.
-Unlike models that evaluate teams in isolation, LockBot learns from inter-team relationships — conference rivalries, common opponents, and competitive history — on top of 35 advanced statistical features sourced from the KenPom API.
+Unlike models that evaluate teams in isolation, LockBot learns from inter-team relationships (conference rivalries, common opponents, and competitive history) on top of 35 advanced statistical features sourced from the KenPom API.
 Predictions include projected final scores, implied win probability, point spread coverage analysis, and moneyline value assessment against user-entered betting lines.

-The model is trained on ~12,600 historical games across three seasons using point-in-time features to prevent data leakage — a 2024 game is evaluated using only statistics available in 2024, not end-of-2026 ratings.
+The model is trained on ~12,600 historical games across three seasons using point-in-time features to prevent data leakage.
+A 2024 game is evaluated using only statistics available in 2024, not end-of-2026 ratings.

 ## Live App